peterhinch/micropython-touch/TOUCHPAD.md

 # CST820 Capacitive controller

+This is used in the capacitive version of the 2.4" CYD (Cheap Yellow Display).

 `CST820` class.
 Constructor mandatory positional args:
 * `i2c` An initialised I2C bus.
 Baudrate should be 400_000 max.